socrata-platform/data-coordinator/README.md

 To publish the library:

 1. update the version.sbt file, create a PR and merge to main
-1. build the [data-coordinator-branch](https://jenkins-build.socrata.com/job/data-coordinator-branch/) job: check PUBLISH and enter the SHA from the version update commit in PUBLISH_SHA
+1. build the [data-coordinator-branch](https://jenkins-build.socrata.com/job/data-coordinator-branch/) job: check PUBLISH and enter the SHA from the version update commit in PUBLISH_SHA. leave the rest of the parameters unused.